jarad/ConferenceOnPredictiveInferenceInSports/content/authors/suraj-bhuva/_index.md

   - name: United States Olympic & Paralympic Committee

 # Short bio (displayed in user profile at end of posts)
-bio: Suraj Bhuva has a BS in Mathematics and an MS in Artificial Intelligence from the University of Texas at Austin.
-He spent a decade as a quantitative trade before becoming a Performance Data Scientist with the United States Olympic & Paralympic Committee.
+bio: Suraj Bhuva is a data scientist on the Performance Innovation team at the United States Olympic and Paralympic Committee working on answering critical performance questions for Team USA athletes and NGBs.
+Prior to joining the USOPC, Suraj worked as a quantitative trader for 8 years where he designed automated trading systems which executed hundreds of thousands of trades a day in energy markets.
+His current work at the USOPC revolves around the development and improvement of algorithms and predictive models to deliver actionable insights for Performance Analytics initiatives.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.